 prod

-branch through a Squash Merge, providing confidence
+branch through a Squash Merge, providing confidence that the critical issue is promptly

-updated production branch back into main
+addressed.
+Afterward, ensure to merge the updated production branch back into main

 , perform a patch release